CozyInsomniac/the-role/content/_index.md

 ---
 title: Homepage
 ---
 > **Everything is work-in-progress and subject to change.
-Expect unfinished pages and writing mistakes.**
+Expect unfinished pages, writing mistakes, and other WIP stuff.**
 ***
 # Overview
 **The Role** is an ongoing role play that was created between 2015 and 2016 by authors "SG" and "SB".
 Its main story entails Samuel Hawkins and Sunflight Spearwind's adventures.
 The Role was / is contributed to via iMessage, SMS, and Signal.